melanchall/drywetmidi/Docs/articles/playback/Data-tracking.md

 ![Move after B program](images/ProgTrack-AfterB.png)

 So by the current time `A` event is played and the current program corresponds to `A`.
-If the playback just change the current time, the note will be played using program `A` which may be wrong since the note is actually is under `B` program influence.
+If the playback just changes the current time, the note will be played using program `A` which may be wrong since the note is actually under `B` program influence.

-To track a program `Playback` class has [TrackProgram](xref:Melanchall.DryWetMidi.Multimedia.Playback.TrackProgram) property.
+To track a program, `Playback` class has the [TrackProgram](xref:Melanchall.DryWetMidi.Multimedia.Playback.TrackProgram) property.
 If it's set to `false`, nothing will happen except changing the current time.
 All following notes can sound incorrectly due to possibly skipped program changes.

-But if we set `TrackProgram` to `true`, playback will play required _Program Change_ event immediately after time changed.
+But if we set `TrackProgram` to `true`, playback will play the required _Program Change_ event immediately after time changed.
 So in our example `B` will be played and then playback continues from new time:

 ![Move after B program with TrackProgram set to true](images/ProgTrack-AfterB-2.png)